5amCurfew/orca/README.md

 ### :pencil: DSL for .orca

-DAGs are defined in `.orca` files in a `dags/` directory (relative to where `orca` is run). `orca` follows a similar syntax to [Airflow](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html), defining tasks, dependencies and a schedule.
+DAGs are defined in `.orca` files in the relative path directory.

 To define a task, use the `task` keyword and provide a name, description and `bash` command.